-Children with autism can identify misbehavior but have trouble putting it in wordsOctober 17th, 2012 in Autism spectrum disorders
+Children with autism can identify misbehavior but have trouble putting it in wordsOctober 17, 2012 in Medicine & Health / Autism spectrum disorders

 Children with autism have difficulty identifying inappropriate social behavior, and even when successful, they are often unable to justify why the behavior seemed inappropriate.
 New brain imaging studies show that children with autism may recognize socially inappropriate behavior, but have difficulty using spoken language to explain why the behavior is considered inappropriate, according to research published Oct.
 17 in the open access journal PLOS ONE by Elizabeth Carter from Carnegie Mellon University and colleagues.